 Today, the network she started is suing the federal government for the right to remain faithful to those teachings.

-The Becket Fund for Religious Liberty filed suit this morning on behalf of Eternal Word Television Network (EWTN) against Obama Administration officials who are trying to force the network to pay for contraceptives, sterilization, and abortion drugs.
+Becket Law filed suit this morning on behalf of Eternal Word Television Network (EWTN) against Obama Administration officials who are trying to force the network to pay for contraceptives, sterilization, and abortion drugs.

 Over the last three decades EWTN, has become the largest Catholic media organization in the world.
 Now run by lay Catholics, the network refuses to pay for contraceptive services and for drugs that destroy human life.
 “If we are willing to compromise our Catholic faith, we are selling the soul of the network,” said Michael P. Warsaw, EWTN’s President and Chief Executive Officer.
 “The mission of EWTN is not negotiable.”